 Double-hung windows--the kind that slides up and down, each sash moving independently--are the most common type of window you can buy.
 Because they are so widely produced, you can secure a better bargain with this window than with others, like casements, bays, bows, skylights, and custom sizes.

 The range of double-hung windows from three of the highest volume window manufacturers--Andersen, Milgard, and Pella--is surprisingly varied.
 Each company has its own unique roster of double-hung windows.

 Premium, Mid-Range, and Economy Windows

-Vinyl interior with vinyl exterior is the theme of economy windows.
-Wood interiors and aluminium or fiberglass exterior cladding are the marks of premium windows.
+Vinyl interior with a vinyl exterior is the theme of economy windows.
+Wood interiors and aluminum or fiberglass exterior cladding are the marks of premium windows.

 Milgard, with fewer lines of windows than Andersen or Pella, can be deemed the bargain window maker of the group; it produces what is often called a builder grade window.

 Andersen is the gold standard; its E and A Series windows are favored by architects.

 Pella falls between Milgard and Andersen both in window quality and prices.

 All of the manufacturers have markedly different personalities when it comes to frame materials.

 Andersen largely steers clear of pure vinyl.
 Instead, it tends to use the proprietary Fibrex material, an amalgam of 40% wood fiber and 60% vinyl.
 Also, Andersen only has one line with exterior aluminum cladding--E-Series--focusing on vinyl or fiberglass exteriors.